 The format of the VM disk(s) (e.g. qcow2, raw, vmdk, etc.)

-The architecture of the VM (32-bit, 64-bit)
+The resources attached to the VM (i.e. the VM flavour))

-The OCCI server of site A generates a temporary or single-use secured HTTP URL to expose the VM disk(s) so that the destination site can retrieve the disk(s).
+The OCCI server of site A generates a temporary or single-use secured HTTP URL to expose the VM disk(s) (i.e. the VM image itself and any data partitions available) so that the destination site can retrieve the disk(s).
 Basic security measures such as disabling directory listing, use of .htaccess and adoption of SSL/TLS can be employed to further restrict the exposure of this service.

 A temporary URL such as https://user:pass@CloudSiteA.org/scratch/long-uuid.img is generated.

-The OCCI server of site A contacts the OCCI server of site B to initiate the migration of the VM supplying the following information:
+Once the OCCI server of site A has generated such an URL, the OCCI server of site A contacts the OCCI server of site B to initiate the migration of the VM supplying the following information:

 URL where the VM disk(s) are available to be retrieved from site A.